Imperial County of Ortenburg: History

 In exchange for his county, the count received the former monastery of Tambach (today part of Weitramsdorf) in Franconia in 1806, which was elevated to the status of Imperial County of Ortenburg-Tambach, but shortly later became part of the Grand Duchy of Würzburg by mediatisation, and in 1814 fell to the Kingdom of Bavaria.
 Since then the counts of Ortenburg belong to the Mediatized Houses.
 In 1827 count Joseph Carl bought his family's ancestral seat, Ortenburg Castle, back from the Bavarian Crown.
 Count Alram (1925–2007), however, who converted to the Roman Catholic Church, sold it in 1971.
 His son, count Heinrich (b.
 1956), the former husband of Princess Désirée of Hohenzollern (b.
-1963), owns Tambach Castle (the former monastery), an adjoining Wild Park and its vast estate to this day.
+1963), daughter of Princess Birgitta of Sweden and Prince Johann Georg of Hohenzollern, owns Tambach Castle (the former monastery), an adjoining Wild Park and its vast estate to this day.
 The pair had three children: